Skip to content

 RHEL, CentOS 7 and earlier, BitrixOS yum .rpm

-RHEL 8+, CentOS Stream, Rocky Linux, AlmaLinux dnf (successor of yum) .rpm
+RHEL 8+, CentOS Stream, Rocky Linux, AlmaLinux dnf (successor to yum) .rpm

 Note